railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

   you can search and replace specific occurrences everywhere,

-* translate the phrases directly in the client, which means that you can change them in their context, and that can be helpful to you while you're translating.
+* translate the phrases directly in the client, which means that you can change them in their context, and that can be helpful to you while you are translating.

-The same approach is used to translate terms that haven't been created yet.
-This can be useful, for example, with modules that haven't yet been translated into English or any other language that you want.
+The same approach is used to translate terms that have not been created yet.
+This can be useful, for example, with modules that have not yet been translated into English or any other language that you want.

 .. index::